ariel-berger/internal-medicine-app/DEPLOYMENT.md

      b. **Use Render Disk** (paid feature) to persist SQLite file - see below
      c. **Use external storage** (S3, etc.) for the SQLite file

-**Option B: Use Render Persistent Disk (Paid Tier) - Keep SQLite**
+**Option B: Use Render Persistent Disk (Paid Tier) - Keep SQLite** ✅ RECOMMENDED

-If you upgrade to Render's paid tier, you can use persistent disks to keep SQLite databases:
+If you upgrade to Render's paid tier, you can use persistent disks to keep SQLite databases. **The code is now configured to automatically use persistent storage when available.**

 1. **Upgrade to Paid Tier:**
    - Render Starter plan ($7/month) or higher